Kyle Kelley: Racing career

 Kelley began racing in the Trans-Am Series' TA2 class in 2009, eventually competing full-time the following year.
 In June 2010, in addition to the Trans-Am race at the track, he ran the inaugural NASCAR Nationwide Series race at Road America.
 Kelley continued making starts in NASCAR as a road course ringer through 2013, racing at Watkins Glen International, Circuit Gilles Villeneuve, and the series' first event at Mid-Ohio Sports Car Course in 2013.

-In 2014, he won the SCCA National Championship Runoffs' GT1 class at Mazda Raceway Laguna Seca.
+In 2014, Kelley won the SCCA National Championship Runoffs' GT1 class at Mazda Raceway Laguna Seca.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)